 As with all these tips, use your judgment.
 Our goal here is to get you thinking about it.

-Soundslice gives students an animated piano keyboard and (for scores with tablature) fretboard.
+Soundslice gives students an animated piano keyboard and (for slices with tablature) fretboard.
 With that in mind, don’t add any sort of animated keyboard or fretboard to your video.
 It’ll just get in the way.

 An exception: it can, of course, be great to have an overhead piano keyboard view of a real musician playing, so the student can view fingering, hand position, etc. What we encourage you to avoid is a “fake” version of this — because Soundslice already provides it.